Charis-Fernandes/CampusVoice-The-Voting-System/README.md

 System Requirements

 Software Requirements-
-Windows (7 and above)
+Windows (7 and above),
-IDE- VisualStudio code
+IDE- VisualStudio code,
-Python Library - Tkinter and customTkinter
+Python Library - Tkinter and customTkinter,
 Database - Sqlite3

 Hardware Requirements-
-RAM - 2GB or more
+RAM - 2GB or more,
 Processor - Modern dual-core or better.

 To Run This Program-
 1) Download and open the "New Beginnings" folder on your preferred IDE
 2) Simply run the splash.py file

-Video Showcase is provided
+3)Video Showcase is provided